nk-umn/bootstrap-techshare/readme.md

 ```

 # Modular and Prebuilt Object Design
 Bootstrap was created to be easy to get running, easy to maintain, and easy to theme.
-Given that all Bootstrap elements (such as buttons, dropdowns, and tables) are already pre-themed in the imported Bootstrap assets, a programmer doesn't have to spend time making sure each element of a website interacts correctly with and looks like the other parts.
+Given that all Bootstrap elements (such as buttons, dropdowns, and tables) are already pre-themed by the imported Bootstrap assets, a programmer doesn't have to spend time making sure each element of a website interacts correctly with and looks like the other parts.
 This approach has upsides and downsides, but for programmers seeking ease of maintenance and setup, Bootstrap is a solid choice.

 There is also a focus on code modularity, as shown [here](https://getbootstrap.com/docs/5.2/components/carousel/#with-controls) and [here](https://getbootstrap.com/docs/5.2/components/carousel/#with-controls), adding in an carousel's indicator that shows which slide it's on is as easy as copy-pasting the following code into the main carousel container: